 - Facilitating a meeting on Product Backlog refinement

 The goal of Product Backlog refinement is to work with the Scrum Team and stakeholders (when relevant), to get Product Backlog items in a ‘ready state’.
 What does this mean?
-This basically means that the development team has the idea that an item is:
+This basically means that the Developers have the idea that an item is:

-This activity is all about interaction between the Product Owner, Development Team and stakeholders.
-If you were expecting a blueprint for a ‘ready’ item you clearly need to do some homework on agility.
-When an item is ready depends on many different aspects like experience of the Scrum Team or knowledge about the product.
-It even differs per item when a Development Team considers it to be ready.
+This activity is all about interaction between the Product Owner, Developers and stakeholders.
+If you were expecting a blueprint for a ‘ready’ item.
+You clearly need to do some homework on agility.
+When an item is ready depends on many different aspects.
+Like experience of the Scrum Team or knowledge about the product.
+It even differs per item when Developers considers it to be ready.
 This activity takes time and doing this right saves a lot of time in Sprint Planning.

 Before you bring it to a meeting